Mohsan-Javed/Python-30days/README.md

 # Python-30days
 A series of 30 days of learning Python from scratch
 <br>
-Day 1 - The Madlibs Game
+Day 1 - The Madlibs Game (input and print function)